mollie/api-documentation/source/reference/v1/payments-api/create-payment.rst

      - The amount in EUR that you want to charge, e.g. 100.00 if you would want to charge €100.00.

+       You can find the `minimum and maximum amounts <https://help.mollie.com/hc/en-us/articles/115000667365-What-are-the-minimum-and-maximum-amounts-per-payment-method->`_ per payment method in our help center.
+Additionally, they can be retrieved using the :doc:`/reference/v1/methods-api/get-method`.

+       .. note:: If you want to charge other currencies, upgrade to the :doc:`Create Payments v2 API</reference/v2/payments-api/create-payment>`.
+The v2 API fully supports :doc:`multicurrency </payments/multicurrency>`.

    * - ``description``

        .. type:: string